OQVA-Digital/Books-You-Could-Read/src/content/books/the-alchemist-by-paulo-coelho.md

 ---
-title: "The Alchemist"
+title: The Alchemist
-bookAuthor: "Paulo Coelho"
+bookAuthor: Paulo Coelho
 description: "'The Alchemist', the book that made millions dream of digging up their backyard in pursuit of hidden treasure.
 Paulo Coelho's international sensation has become a modern classic, inspiring countless readers with its philosophical musings and spiritual guidance.
 But let's not forget the journey of Santiago, the young shepherd with big dreams and an even bigger heart.
 With over 150 million copies sold, 'The Alchemist' has certainly earned its place in the literary canon.
 So, let's dive in and see what insights we can find in this beloved tale."
-pubDate: "Jun 01 2023"
+pubDate: Jun 01 2023
-coverImage: "/book-covers/4-the-alchemist-by-paulo-coelho.jpg"
+coverImage: /book-covers/4-the-alchemist-by-paulo-coelho.jpg
 affiliateLink: ""
 youTubeLink: ""
 spotifyLink: ""
 spotifyEmbedURL: ""
 applePodcastsLink: ""
 applePodcastsEmbedURL: ""
+highlightColor: "#5db2c7"
 ---

 The Alchemist, the book that made millions dream of digging up their backyard in pursuit of hidden treasure.
 Paulo Coelho's international sensation has become a modern classic, inspiring countless readers with its philosophical musings and spiritual guidance.
 But let's not forget the journey of Santiago, the young shepherd with big dreams and an even bigger heart.
 With over 150 million copies sold, 'The Alchemist' has certainly earned its place in the literary canon.
 So, let's dive in and see what insights we can find in this beloved tale.